joycourier/ValheimMods-redseiko/Gizmo/Gizmo/README.md

   4. Click "OK/Import local mod" on the pop-up for information.

 ## Changelog

+### 1.5.2
+  * Added ability to set custom stages for snap divisions.
+Values above 256 work but aren't displayed in the config.
+  * Using the increment and decrement hotkeys will shift to the next and previous stage respectively.
+  * Added custom UI for snap stages as an alternative to clogging up the top-left message HUD.

 ### 1.5.1
   * Added toggle to allow for v1.2.0 rotation scheme versus v1.3.0 rotation scheme.
 Restart required on enabling/disabling